quicwg/ops-drafts/draft-ietf-quic-manageability.md

 but is often also used is other scenarios where packet filtering is desired.
-Though the guidance there holds, a particularly unwise behavior is to admit a handful of UDP packets and then make a decision as to whether or not to filter it.
+Though the guidance there holds, a particularly unwise behavior is to admit a handful of UDP packets and then make a decision as to whether or not to filter later packets in the flow.
 QUIC applications are encouraged to fail over to TCP if early packets do not arrive at their destination {{?I-D.ietf-quic-applicability}}, as QUIC is based on UDP and there are known blocks of UDP traffic (see {{sec-udp-1312}}).
 Admitting a few packets allows the QUIC endpoint to determine that the path